 Object Oriented Analysis and Design

-Object Oriented Analysis (OOA) is the first technical activity performed as part of object oriented software engineering.
+Object-Oriented Analysis (OOA) is the first technical activity performed as part of object-oriented software engineering.
 OOA introduces new concepts to investigate a problem.
-It is based in a set of basic principles, which are as follows-
+It is based on a set of basic principles, which are as follows-

 - The information domain is modeled.